SynBioDex/SBOL-examples/SBOL/best-practices/BP011/README.md

   * **Part in Backbone**: A backbone with at least one insertion site occupied by a part insert.

   * **Part Extract**: A part, plus any 5' or 3' flanking sequences, that has been extracted from a part in backbone as part of an assembly process.
 Note that the same extract can be produced from a backbone with flanking sequences and an insert without or a backbone without flanking sequences and an insert that includes them.

+  * **Open Backbone**: A backbone that has been cut open to allow it to incorporate a part extract.

+  * **Open Part in Backbone**: A an part in backbone that has been cut open to allow it to incorporate a part extact.

 * **Assembly**: A plan for combining a set of input parts in order to produce an output of either a single composite part or a library of composite parts.
 The inputs and output may or may not include backbones, depending on the specifics of the assembly.
 An assembly plan can be executed by appropriate laboratory protocols.